ibnullify/merginess/README.md

 # merginess

 Adris Jautakas, Dima Hvirtsman, Ibnul Jahan

-APCS pd2
+APCS pd1

 HW#07 : What Does the Data Say?

 2017-02-15

-Test the runtime of MergeSort
+GOAL: Test the runtime of MergeSort

 ##The algorithm is set up with the following:
 1)There is a method that writes a random array of any specified length, and there is a method that uses that as a helper to writes a 2 dimensional array (int[][]) containing arrays of size 1 to n, where n is specified.